Iterating Fun - Simon Newstead

 4/ Contrast

-This action platformer leaves a dark impression.
+This action leaves a dark impression.
 Contrast has intriguing female leads, gorgeous french noir art and a gameplay twist.
 When your character’s shadow is on a surface you can change modes and control your shadow in 2d, moving and jumping amongst other shadows.
 Whilst frustrating in its controls it pushes the boundaries in creative gameplay.

 5/ My School